Tethanol/Please-Work-ROBOTC/README.md

 ## General Controller Knowledge

 ### Controller LEDs
-We have 3 LEDs on the Vex Cortex Controller which have different meanings \(from top to bottom)
+We have 3 LEDs on the Vex Cortex Controller which have different meanings \(from top to bottom).

 - **ROBOT:** Green = Battery on; Red = Battery off
 - **VEXnet:** This should not be on for our robot project.